 Plan for the Unexpected

 Much like the fantasy season itself, we hope that draft day goes off without any unforeseen circumstances arising, but as any fantasy football vet knows, you must always expect the unexpected.
 You don’t want to be that host that plans an extravagant poolside draft party only for it to rain the day of while having no backup plan.
 Consider advising to have the party at an alternate location.
 If you’re planning on relying on others for a variety of party favors, while semi-regular reminders are nice, nobody’s perfect.
-Utilizing services like an alcohol delivery service when you run out of beer or having a hotspot ready in case the Wifi goes out, will make all the difference on the big day.
+Utilizing a convenience like an alcohol delivery service when you run out of beer or having a hotspot ready in case the Wifi goes out, will make all the difference on the big day.

 Come Up With a Theme